 In June 2021, MFA’s facility in Northeast Syria began providing Primary Healthcare to a community deprived of any significant medical services.

 In Northwest Syria, MFA opened a Diagnostic Center with MRI machines received from a major donor.

 MFA and its partners are helping to fill the enormous void in Syria’s healthcare infrastructure beginning with these two new facilities, which together have already seen:

 - 16,079 Girls

-- A total of 2,523 visitors have been served by this facility since May 2021
+- A total of 72,781 visitors have been treated at this facility since June 2021

 Changing minds through shared values.

 Since its inception, MFA has been nurturing relationships with disparate groups to encourage them to combine their humanitarian relief efforts.
 Overcoming years of enmity and suspicion,former foes are now working together to provide life-saving aid to those suffering as a result of the war – creating a model for future cooperation in the region.

 This unprecedented collaboration of Christians, Jews, Muslims, and other groups in the United States, Israel, and Syria, clearly demonstrates the shared humanitarian values of all faiths, and serves as a blueprint for future stability in the region.